RichardChileya/HelloMicroverse1/README.md

 # Project Name: Hello Microverse

 > Hello Microverse Task
-Create new branch according to GitHub flow rules
-Added a .gitignore file
-setup a linters for html and css and made sure that files not relevant are ignored by git.
+Created new branch according to GitHub flow rules Added a .gitignore file setup a linters for html and css and made sure that files not relevant are ignored by git.
 Added a descriptive README file
-Add 3 file (each file in a separate commit)
+Add 3 files (each file in a separate commit)
-Added an html file which includes a header with the text " Hello Microverse"
+Added an html file which includes a header with the text " Hello Microverse" Added a test.md file which will be ignored by git

 ## Built With
 - HTML and CSS